scenee/relax/README.md

 # Relax

-Relax is a comfortable release tool for your iOS Application.
+Relax is a comfortable release tool for iOS Application Development.

 It's hard to understand stuff of `xcodebuild` and codesigning mechanism.
 It takes care of much of the hassle of them, so you can focus on development

-You can
+Relax can

-- **Manage** multi distributions(i.e. adhoc, enterprise and appstore) in a Relax configuration file(aka.
+- **Easy to manage** multi distributions(i.e. adhoc, enterprise and appstore) in a YAML configuration file(aka.
 Relfile)
-- **Validate** your product(ipa/archive) has a correct codesign, entitlements and mobileprovision.
+- **Validate an ipa** to check if it has a correct codesign, entitlements and mobileprovision
-- **Resign** your product(ipa, archive) with a different bundle id and provisioning profile
+- **Resign an ipa** for a differenct ditribution(a bundle id, cetificate and provisioning profile)

-Relax can
+- **Quick set up** a build environment with `keychain` and `profile` modules.

+In background, it works to

-- Modify and revert specific properties in Info.plist and xcode build settings on each deployment
+- Modify and revert build properties in Info.plist and xcode build settings on each deployment
-- Switch codesign modes(Automatic or Manual) automatically as your preferences
+- Switch codesign modes(Automatic or Manual) automatically as a Relfile configuration
-- Make it easy to manage your keychain with 'relax keychain'
+- Set up keychain settings to prevent any codesign build break(with `keychain` module)

 # Installation